AdobeDocs/experience-manager-65.en/help/sites-administering/segmentation.md

 ## Accessing Segments {#accessing-segments}

-The [Audiences](/help/sites-authoring/managing-audiences.md) console is used to manage segments for ContextHub or Client Context as well as audiences for your Adobe Target account.
+The [Audiences](/help/sites-authoring/managing-audiences.md) console is used to manage segments for ContextHub or Client Context and audiences for your Adobe Target account.
 This documentation covers managing segments for ContextHub.
 For [Client Context segments](/help/sites-administering/campaign-segmentation.md) and Adobe Target segments, please see the relevant documentation.

 To access your segments you need to select your configuration.
 In global navigation select **Navigation &gt; Personalization &gt; Audiences**.
 You will see the available configurations: